Yaboku77/anime-site/README.md

 All your favourites are here...
 ---

+A streaming platform with no ads and good performance.

-Tech Stack: TNT (Next.js 13 and Tailwind CSS and Typescript).
+Tech Stack: TNT (Typescript, Next.js 13 and Tailwind CSS).